linkerd/website/linkerd.io/content/2/tasks/using-ingress.md

 description = "Linkerd works alongside your ingress controller of choice."
 +++

-From Linkerd `v2.9`, There are two ways in which Linkerd proxy can be ran with your Ingress Controller.
+As of Linkerd version 2.9, There are two ways in which Linkerd proxy can be run with your Ingress Controller.

 ## Default Mode

-When the ingress controller is injected, it makes the balancing decision by choosing the target Pod IP and the inkerd proxy just routes it.
+When the ingress controller is injected with the `linkerd.io/inject: enabled` annotation, the Linkerd proxy will honor load balancing decisions made by the ingress controller instead of applying [its own EWMA load balancing](https://linkerd.io/2/features/load-balancing/).
-This means that Linkerd functionality like Service Profiles, Traffic Splits would not work as the proxy's discovery is based on the Service IP.
-TCP mTLS will still work however.
-This is useful in cases where you want Linkerd to honour the load balancing decision taken by the Ingress Controller for things like Sticky Sessions, etc.
+This also means that the Linkerd proxy will not use Service Profiles for this traffic and therefore will not expose per-route metrics or do traffic splitting.

 If your Ingress controller is injected with no extra configuration specific to ingress, the Linkerd proxy runs in the default mode.